-Located in the heart of Downtown McCordsville, is Old School Park, a public park run by the Venion Township Trustee.
-There are no plans to change the ownership or operation of School-Park.
+Located in the heart of Downtown McCordsville, is Old School Park.
 The park is approximately 3 acres and is located on the northwest corner of County Road 750 North and County Road 600 West.
 Within the park, there is a small baseball field, basketball court, and tennis court.
 In the picnic area, there is an overhead shelter with a cement floor that contains wooden picnic tables.
 Near the shelter are two grills located in proximity for the picnickers to use.
 There is also a play area with updated equipment.
 The mulched playground area contains a castle-themed play structure with 3 towers, several slides, and climbing apparatus.
 Benches are located along the playground for close supervision.
 The park also has overhead lights to ensure safety at night.
 In addition to these built features, the park contains several mature shade trees that help to provide a peaceful atmosphere.
 As a further buffer from nearby traffic, a row of pine trees was planted near the road.
 In 2021 the Town rehabbed the shelter, resurfaced the tennis court, repaired the basketball court surface, installed electricity to the park, and completed other deferred maintenance items.